 Our 1929 classic motor yacht Rum Runner II

 Enjoy a breathtaking classic motor yacht tour of Newport Harbor and relive the speed and thrill of the chase of the smuggler boats from the days of Prohibition.
 Rum Runner II was built in 1929 during the height of Prohibition.
-Originally built for two New Jersey mobsters to elude the Coast Guard while speeding cases of “hooch,” she now offers the luxury of a classic motor yacht and intrigue you would imagine of a high-speed bandit with a history all her own while touring Newport Harbor and Narragansett Bay.
+Originally she was built for two New Jersey mobsters to elude the Coast Guard while smuggling cases,” today she now offers the luxury of a classic motor yacht and intrigue you would imagine of a high-speed bandit with a history all her own while touring Newport Harbor and Narragansett Bay.